 Nalgonda is a historical place in Hyderabad with a deep-rooted rich history and equally intriguing cultural heritage.
 With its roots going back to Paleolithic Age proved by enough evidence excavated from Yeleswaram, Nalgonda also displays the hints of Neolithic culture with the further unearthing of sling stones and other such objects.

 Distance From Hyderabad: 101.1 km via NH65

 Best Time: November to February

-Which of these historical places in Hyderabad have you visited?
+Which of these historical places of Hyderabad have you visited?
 Let us know your experience in the comments below!